keboola/keboola-as-code-templates/keboola-ecommerce-shopify/v0/src/README.md

 ## Steps to take:
 1. Fill out your credentials in the Shopify data source
-2. Optionaly select and authorize writers
+2. Optionaly select and authorize data destinations
 3. Run the flow

 ## Included components' configurations: